bajamircea/bajamircea.github.io/_posts/2023-03-13-spaceship-history.markdown

 The problem with allowing the same operators to mean different things creates problems with composite types: the strength degrades to the lower denominator, and really who can explain in a rush the difference between strong and weak ordering?
+Put it another way: deviation from normal, weirdness, composes badly.
 The better approach is to use methods like `is_equivalent` or `preceeds` and use those to customize algorithms for the type.

 Another particular technical issue is that in terms of the computation efficiency, `==` can often be implemented faster than checking if `<=>` returns